Who Was Rubin Carter?

 Rubin Carter was born on May 6, 1937, in Clifton, New Jersey.
 In 1966, at the height of his boxing career, Carter was twice wrongfully convicted of a triple murder and imprisoned for nearly two decades.
 During the mid-1970s, his case became a cause celébrè for a number of civil rights leaders, politicians and entertainers.
-He was ultimately released from prison in 1985 when a Federal judge overturned his convictions.
-On April 20, 2014, Carter died from prostate cancer at the age of 76.
+He was ultimately released from prison in 1985 when a federal judge overturned his convictions.
+His story inspired the 1975 Bob Dylan song "Hurricane" and the 1999 film 'The Hurricane,' starring Denzel Washington.

 Rise to Boxing Fame

 For his lightning-fast fists, Carter soon earned the nickname "Hurricane" and became one of the top contenders for the world middleweight crown.
-In December 1963, in a non-title bout, he beat then-welterweight world champion Emile Griffith in a first round KO.
+In December 1963, in a non-title bout, he beat the then-welterweight world champion, Emile Griffith, in a first round KO.
 Although he lost his one shot at the title, in a 15-round split decision to reigning champion Joey Giardello in December 1964, he was widely regarded as a good bet to win his next title bout.

 Arrest for Triple Homicide